Here are all the winners from the 2024 Grammys – rolling list

 Best Regional Roots Music Album

-Buckwheat Zydeco Jr. & The Legendary Ils Sont Partis Band – ‘New Beginnings’
+Buckwheat Zydeco Jr. & The Legendary Ils Sont Partis Band – ‘New Beginnings’ – winner

 Dwayne Dopsie & The Zydeco Hellraisers – ‘Live At The 2023 New Orleans Jazz & Heritage Festival’